 I had no less than about 10 minutes to decide what to do because if I wanted to go through any sort of fertility treatment I had to start that day.
 Chemo, surgery, and general cancer treatment had to wait until fertility was done.
 Well, I pretended I didn’t care and said forgo fertility preservation.
 Maybe I’d be lucky and my eggs would live through chemo.

 Cancer Takes More Than Hair

-I was also told that due to my cancer type – estrogen positive – I had to immediately get off the birth control I was using.
+I was also told that due to my breast cancer type – estrogen positive – I had to immediately get off the birth control I was using.
 My constant whys were not fully answered, but long story short, my doctors didn’t want any extra estrogen lurking in my body.

 Those birth control pills had managed to stabilize the massive issues I had with my periods as well as several fibroids in my uterus.
 Without them, I had excessive bleeding, was anemic and couldn’t function.
 What could I do about those pesky “girl problems”?

 Well, that was answered for me within a month of finishing chemo.